samjones00/docs/docs/_documentation/AutoQuery-RDBMS.md

     // Generic API to resolve the DB Connection to use for this request IDbConnection GetDb<From>(IRequest req = null);

-    // Generate a populated and Typed OrmLite SqlExpression using the same model as the source and output target SqlExpression<From> CreateQuery<From>(IQueryDb<From> dto, Dictionary<string, string> dynamicParams,
+    // Generate a populated and Typed OrmLite SqlExpression using same model as the source and output target SqlExpression<From> CreateQuery<From>(IQueryDb<From> dto, Dictionary<string, string> dynamicParams,
         IRequest req = null, IDbConnection db = null);